All Episodes

 Eyes that steady?

-How many thousand Iraqis will join Al Qaeda when Al Qaeda in Iraq rules over Iraq?
+How many thousand Iraqis will join al-Qaeda when al-Qaeda in Iraq rules over Iraq?

-That Iraq's politicians need help, and American politicians could give it, that the world is looked to America because America has honored its word and stood by its allies no matter what.
+Any congressional leader who cannot see that Iraqis are dying to live free, that Iraqi security forces are killed serving their country, that Iraq's politicians need help and American politicians could give it, that the world has looked to America because America has honored its word and stood by its allies no matter what.

-Any Congressman who can't see all of those things has a jihad of his own.
+Any congressman who can't see all of those things has a jihad of his own.

 And there'll be no virgins stroking when all is said and done for congressional leaders.

-This is one of the best pieces I have read to put into proper perspective.
+This is one of the best pieces I have read to put into proper perspective the absolute cowardice, the arrogance.

-I mean, they are always demanding Bush admit mistakes, they never admit making mistakes at all.
+I mean, they are always demanding Bush admit mistakes.

 They have all the answers.